Pints, Pounds, & Pâté

 Don't forget to grab your dad a ball marker from the gift shop or one of the surrounding tat stores.
 Small, compact, and easy to carry - he’ll keep it on his dresser forever.

-Where to grab a pint in St. Andrews
+Where to grab a historic pint in St Andrews

-When you’ve gotten your fill of pictures, stop by the Juniper at the Golf Inn and grab a pint.
+When you’ve gotten your fill of pictures, obviously it's time to grab a pint.
+There are several restaurants on the actual grounds of the course, including Rock & Spindle and Hams Hame overlooking the course.
 Continue walking either to grab the bus or toward the transit center (down the hill to the right) where you can grab a cab back to Leuchars.

 Thanks for stopping by!

-For more information about train travel and other great options from Edinburgh, check out Visiting the U.K. by Train.
+While you're on the blog, I hope you'll check out many more of my tips on visiting Europe in general and the U.K. specifically.
+For more information about train travel and other great day trips from Edinburgh, check out Visiting the U.K. by Train.

 You may also like...